Ali-Aboelela/Ali-Aboelela.github.io/src/content/career/UofT.md

 **What's next for me?**

-Generally I want to continue my career as a software engineer, diligently cultivating those engineering skills that are independent of  specialization.
-I also want to focus on growing my technical skills in (broadly speaking) computational statistics, computer networking, and DevOps/Automation.
-Career wise, I hope I'll get an opportunity to use these skills in a setting that lets me work on interesting and real problems, something like a public sector position.
+Moving forward, I’m eager to continue my journey as a software and systems engineer, honing my skills in computational statistics, automation, and computer networking.
+While I’m driven to refine my technical abilities, I’m equally excited to work on meaningful projects—an opportunity I cherished at JCA in the Agri-tech industry and hope to find again in future roles.